 I am not sure how many mirrors you have in your house but in my house, you can find at least one mirror in every room.
 Well, let me take that back.
 Only those rooms I spend most of my time have mirrors.

 Why?
 I love to look at myself!
 I don’t think it is sinful for a woman to look at herself in the mirror to take care of herself; to keep herself neat, clean and beautiful.
-My husband is my number one motivator for me to take care of myself because he compliments me.
+My husband is my number one motivator to take care of myself because he compliments me.
 I mean after all, I’m his bride; I’m his crown (Proverbs 12:4); I’m his glory (1 Corinthians 11:7).
 So I better look pretty for him.

-And my mirrors usually help me to earn, “You look pretty Baby” kind of compliments from my loving husband.
+And my mirrors usually help me to earn, a “You look pretty Baby” kind of compliments from my loving husband.
 You have no idea how I love to hear those words from him!
 Duh!
 He is the only man I want to impress every day!

 And I appreciate and adore all my mirrors in my house.
 BUT, there is this one mirror I don’t like that much.
 And just this past week, I found out why.

 Well, whenever I look at myself in this particular mirror, I look at myself and think, “When did I get all these wrinkles?
 When did I get this dark spot here?
 For how long this pimple has been sitting here on my forehead?
 Oh, my gosh!
 This skirt is too old!”
 And I lose my smile and feel down.